sedouard/flocker/docs/reference/glossary.rst

   This service stores the configuration and state of the cluster.
   The Flocker Control Service can be deployed on a dedicated node or on one of the cluster nodes.
   The Flocker Control Service manages the Flocker ZFS Agent and the Flocker Container Agent, which in turn implement the changes to the configuration and state of the cluster.
+  For more information, see :ref:`architecture`.

 .. _flocker-cli-definition:

 The `flocker-cli` package
-  An operating system package which will install the Flocker client on a computer which is running a Linux operating system.
+  An operating system package which will install the Flocker client on a computer which is running a Linux operating system or OS X.

 .. _flocker-node-definition: